 It’s easy to promise to do something, and much harder to remember and do it.
 Especially when requests come in without stopping.
 This is why online assignment tools are so important.
 Those responsible for completing their part of the project – whether it is logo design or mixing the final numbers, can easily enter and see exactly what they need to do.
 Depending on your account settings, they may also receive notifications of impending deadlines.

-On the other hand, project managers can keep track of their team and be confident that all tasks complete on time without the need to scroll through long message threads.
+On the other hand, project managers can keep track of their team and be confident that all tasks completed on time without the need to scroll through long message threads.
 This helps avoid costly delays and unwanted breakdowns.

 In an agency environment, resource allocation is key.
 Project managers need an effective tool for scheduling and tracking the hours of each member of their team to prevent congestion, deadlines and dissatisfied customers.
 But this way of organizing is not limited only by the “creative” world.
 Wouldn’t it be helpful, even in the corporate office, to see a clear picture of the availability of each employee?